Who We Are

 Kristi Kenney

-Kristi is a volunteer who co-founded the Friends of the San Quentin Library after meeting Gabriel through her work with the Friends of the Berkeley Public Library.
+Kristi is a volunteer who co-founded the Friends of the San Quentin Library after meeting San Quentin Senior Librarian Gabriel through her work with the Friends of the Berkeley Public Library.
 She has volunteered with the Berkeley Friends since 2015 and has been researching prison access issues while getting her Master’s in Library Science.
 Kristi previously co-managed bookstores for over 10 years and loves working with books.
 With the founding of the Friends of the San Quentin Library, she aims to do social justice work on a more individual scale, making small impacts in people’s day-to-day lives.